 February 12, 2017

-- These dogs develop elevated estrogen levels
+- SARD dogs develop elevated estrogen levels.

 Now for further details, I’m including an excerpt from one of my papers.
 For those of you who want to check my references, click the link.
 For those of you who don’t like reading medical jargon, there is a plain English translation down below.
+Scroll down just a bit.

 Dogs affected with SARD routinely present with signs suggestive of hypercortisolism (1,2,3,4,5) but only a minority are diagnosed with Cushing’s disease.
 (2,6) Early on, researchers speculated that this hypercortisolism was the physiological response to some unidentified stress.
 (5) SARD- affected dogs also demonstrate elevated levels of adrenal sex hormones (androstenedione, estradiol, progesterones, and testosterone) within the first year of blindness.
 (7,8) One explanation for this pattern of events is Selye’s model of stress adaptation, which describes the progression from adrenal gland hyperactivity to adrenal gland exhaustion (cortisol insufficiency and excessive estrogen production).